ginguan/ginguan/README.md

 ## WORK EXPERIENCE ##

 **Full Stack Developer / Yoppworks Inc. ->                                                               March 2021 – Present**
-- Develop mobile applications and web applications using performant, scalable and productive languages including Scala, JavaScript, CSS etc and frameworks including React, React Native.
-- Testing the system to ensure functionality and performance.
+- Develop an enterprise platform (websites and mobile app) that helps workplace managements, real estate portfolio and employees.
+- Work on product roadmap across frontend(React, React Native), backend(Scala) and database management(PostgresSQL) in an agile environment.
+- Operate with limited oversight to fulfill duties.
+Work with engineering and product manager to provide input on new features being developed/released
+- Responsible for writing unit/stress/regression tests for new features and integration.
 - Contribute to project teams by communicating, committing, code review, code pairing.
 - Active participation in troubleshooting, debugging and updating the current products.